 History and Notable Players

 It arises from the King's Indian Defence: 1.d4 Nf6 2.c4...
 3.Nc3.
-Among the most prolific practitioners on the White side are Dragisa Blagojevic (10 games), Milen Vasilev (9 games), Leonid Sandler (9 games).
-On the Black side, notable exponents include Vladislav Nevednichy (9 games), Alexei Fedorov (6 games), Eugenio Torre (6 games).
+Among the most prolific White practitioners are Dragisa Blagojevic (10 games), Milen Vasilev (9 games), Leonid Sandler (9 games).
+Black-side regulars include Vladislav Nevednichy (9 games), Alexei Fedorov (6 games), Eugenio Torre (6 games).

 Main Lines and Variations